-As part of the CBDRR project, and in collaboration with FOCUS units in Tajikistan and Pakistan, FOCUS Afghanistan organizes Community Emergency Response workshops.
-Recently in Badakhshan, Afghanistan, FOCUS taught local people how to effectively form and mobilize community emergency response teams, basic first aid techniques and basic search and rescue practices.
+As part of the CBDRR project, and in collaboration with FOCUS units in Tajikistan and Pakistan, FOCUS Afghanistan organises Community Emergency Response workshops.
+Recently in Badakhshan, Afghanistan, FOCUS taught local people how to effectively form and mobilise community emergency response teams, basic first aid techniques and basic search and rescue practices.

 FOCUS Afghanistan establishes and trains community emergency response teams in highly vulnerable villages.
 These teams are capable of providing basic first aid, basic search and rescue operations as well as implementing preventative measures that can mitigate the negative impacts of a natural disaster until external help arrives, often after 2-3 days due to remote access to the villages.
 This approach is expected to strengthen the capacity of local communities to manage disasters and related risk independently, by fostering a cadre of trained community members capable of assisting and evacuating vulnerable populations in the wake of a natural disaster.

 By sharing best practices and building mutual understanding in disaster risk reduction across the Afghan-Tajik border, the workshops serve as vehicles to strengthen the cross-border risk management mechanism, disaster preparedness and emergency response capacities.